bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

    9. Deploy latest app and agent images to the newly created project (Using helm charts prepared above)

-1. Update Group environment with Team's new sprint
+1. Update Group environment with Team's new Sprint
    1. Update DB2 transaction with data definition changes (perform entity deployer)
-   2. Prepare DB2 config schema with Team's new sprint configuration data (Check out CDT xmls from git and import CDT)
+   2. Prepare DB2 config schema with Team's new sprint configuration data (Check out CDT xmls from git and perfrom import CDT)
-   3.
+   3. Prepare helm charts to deploy Team's new Sprint changes to Group environment
+   4. Deploy Team's app and agent images to the Group's project using the updated helm charts